-1. What is Biblical Fasting?
+1. What Is Biblical Fasting?

 2. Some Biblical Examples and Purposes of Fasting

 - Jesus fasted to acknowledge His dependence and to gain spiritual strength through reliance on the Holy Spirit and God’s Word.
-He did this before He began His public ministry (Luke 4:1,2).
+He did this before He began His public ministry (Luke 4:1-2).

-- Nehemiah fasted for confession, repentance, and favor in the sight of the king to get permission to rebuild the walls of Jerusalem (Nehemiah 1:4).
+- Nehemiah fasted for confession, repentance and favor in the sight of the king to get permission to rebuild the walls of Jerusalem (Nehemiah 1:4).

-- Mordecai and the Jews fasted upon hearing news of Haman’s wicked plot for their extermination (Esther 4:3).
+- Mordecai and the Jews fasted upon hearing the news of Haman’s wicked plot for their extermination (Esther 4:3).

 - Jesus expected His disciples to fast, but He did not command it (Matthew 6:16).

-3. Wrong Motivations in Fasting
+3. Wrong Motivations for Fasting

 - To be seen by others (Matthew 6:18).
-"The critical issue is not whether people know you are fasting but whether you want them to know so that you can bask in their admiration.”
+Piper writes, “The critical issue is not whether people know you are fasting but whether you want them to know so that you can bask in their admiration.”

-- To be justified by God (Luke 18:12-14).
-There once were two men.
+- To be justified by God (Luke 18:9-14).
+In a parable to people “confident of their own righteousness” (New International Version), Jesus spoke of two men.
 One said, “I fast twice a week.”
-The other said, “God be merciful to me a sinner.”
-Only one went down to his house justified.
+The other said, “God, have mercy on me, a sinner.”
+Only one “went home justified before God.”

 4. Right Motivations for Fasting

-- Spiritual strength against an enemy attack.
+- For spiritual strength against an enemy attack.

 - To test and see what desires control us.